 Our master’s degree students complete a unique capstone project in consultation with a clinical agency through a selected microsystem assessment.
 The capstone project targets a group, population, or community at the point of care.
 To learn more about precepting a master’s degree student capstone project, contact the Office of Clinical Placement.

 The Office of Clinical Placement is the point of contact for our partnered agencies to complete and renew affiliation agreements.
 These agreements specify the terms of the partnership between the University of Wisconsin – Milwaukee and the clinical partner.
-To learn more about putting an affiliation agreement in place between your agency and the College of Nursing at UW-Milwaukee, contact the Office of Clinical Placement.
+To learn more about putting an affiliation agreement in place between your agency and the School of Nursing at UW-Milwaukee, contact the Office of Clinical Placement.

 The Office of Clinical Placement manages student credentialling to verify students meet criteria for placement in experiences with our partnered agencies.
 Our students meet Wisconsin State-wide health requirements including immunization, communicable disease, and drug screening.
 All students undergo a caregiver background check in accordance with Wisconsin Caregiver Background Check statutes (Wis.
 Stat. §§ 48.685 and 50.065) and State regulations (Wis.
 Admin.
 Code ch.
 DHS 12).
 For questions related to student credentials contact the Office of Clinical Placement.